-We talked and talked about getting a Great Pyr to protect our chickens.
-Last year before our season began, we had the chance to get one.
-We knew raising 3 batches of chickens and a puppy would be a lot of work, but we just couldn’t pass up the opportunity.
+In 2012, we had a massive chicken loss to predators.
+We had toyed with the idea of getting a Great Pyr to protect our chickens, and this sealed the deal.
+A family member had an accidental litter of Pyrs, but it wasn’t quite the right timing.
+Raising 3 batches of chickens and a puppy would be a lot of work, but we just couldn’t pass up the opportunity.

-We got Maxie almost a year ago.
+We got Maxie at about 2 months old.
 We started her off in the chicken’s yard, but blocked off the access to the coop.
-This gave Maxie the chance to be around the girls, but not so close that she could “play” with them.
-During the day, Maxie would stay with us around the farm and was around the chickens supervised.
+This gave her a chance to be around the girls, but not so close that she could “play” with them.
+During the day, Maxie would stay with us around the farm and around the chickens supervised.
 Her first encounter with the chicks in the tractor was being pecked on the nose when she got too close.
-After that, she would still get close, but not that close to them.
+After that, she would still get close, but not that close.
 Once the chicks were in the electric netting, Maxie would stay the night in there with them.

-The thing with Pyrs is that they are not normal dogs.
-Fetch, come, roll over…that is not their thing.
+The thing with Pyrs is they are not normal dogs.
+Fetch, come, roll over…that’s not their thing.
 I read a lot about training them and how they operate.
 Natural guard dogs, instinct rules their behavior.
 They keep their puppiness for almost 2 years, so training is long term.
-While they are guard dogs, they are submissive to whatever they protect.
+While they’re guard dogs, they’re submissive to whatever they protect.
 They were originally used for sheep, goats, and cattle, but have been used more for poultry recently.
-It is harder to train them for poultry since the birds don’t have the same stature and power as a goat or sheep.
-When a Buck or Doe puts a dog in place, it is very clear and respected.
+It’s harder to train them for poultry since the birds don’t have the same stature and power as goats or sheep.
+When a Buck or Doe puts a dog in place, it’s very clear and respected.
 When a chicken doesn’t like what a dog does, it runs, which entices a chase.

 Pyrs do not like to come when called.
 I work with her on this, but even now, she struggles with coming.
 I would take her on walks around where I wanted her to protect before her feedings.
 That was her work before she ate.
 Some days she loved it, others, it was like pulling teeth.
 That led to leash training.
 She did NOT like the leash.
 I would put it on her and she would THROW herself on the ground and holler and wail like I was strangling her.
 After a while, she learned that it was better to get it over with than fight it.
 Then her wandering instinct kicked in.
 She would bolt down the driveway and head to see the neighbors dogs.
 I would go and get her, scolding her.
 I didn’t want her going there because it was on the main road and I didn’t want her to start hanging out there instead of where she was supposed to be protecting.
 We thought about putting down an electric drive over fence on the drive, but eventually, she stopped going down there.
 She even started to be able to come to the front barn and do chores with us without straying too far.

 I adhere to a very strict I am the alpha dog policy with Maxie.
-I take her food and toys from her whenever I wish.
+I take her food from her whenever I wish.
 If she finds some nice bone or carcass out in the pasture, I make her drop it, take it from her, and give it back after I pretend to eat some of it.
 When she would start to get crazy with the chickens, I would tell her no, pin her down, and growl in her face until she stopped struggling to get away.
 Even now, a growl will get her attention.
-She also is on a species specific diet with no treats.
+She’s also on a species-specific diet with no treats.
 No, not even as a reward.
-She eats raw chicken, eggs, salmon, sardines, and any other meat we can get.
-We do give her some kibble because sometimes I forget to defrost the meat, or I just need a quick meal for her.
-It can take her 3 or more months to go through a 40 pound bag.
+She eats raw chicken, pork, beef, eggs, salmon, and sardines.
+We used to give her some kibble because sometimes I forget to defrost the meat, or I just need a quick meal for her.
+Now that our production is up, we have enough raw food for her and the other dogs.
 No treats mainly because I want her to do what she does for my approval, not food.
-Also, I do not like dogs that beg for food.
-I can sit on the creamery steps, eat a sandwich, and have her right by me not paying any attention to the food.
+Also, I don’t like dogs that beg for food.
+I can sit next to her, eat a sandwich, and she pays no mind.

 She had her first protecting incident when 2 dogs came on the farm.
 Some of the girls were foraging in a pasture a bit farther from the barn than I like, when the dogs were spotted.
-I went running to them and so did she with a bark and growl I had not heard before.
+I went running to them and so did she with a bark and growl I hadn’t heard before.
 She chased them off and the girls were ok.
-Since then, she has been chasing off deer, rabbits, and even hawks.
-She keeps the neighbors dogs on their property, too.
+Since then, she’s been chasing off deer, rabbits, and even hawks.
+She keeps the neighbor’s dogs on their property, too.